alpenlabs/docs/docs/technical/architecture.md

 !!! info

-    For devnet, even though Strata produces recursive proofs and posts to our private signet network, we use devnet as a testing and experimentation ground for proofs, starting and stopping proof generation at unpredictable times.
+    For devnet, even though Strata produces recursive proofs and posts them to our private signet network,
+    we use devnet as a testing and experimentation ground for proofs, starting and stopping proof generation at unpredictable times.
 Therefore, external systems should not assume that each proof proves state transition from genesis.
 Rather, each proof accompanies public inputs that mention the range of batches it proves recursively.
-Full nodes in the Strata devnet network do not depend on proofs but can re-execute blocks to transition state.
+Full nodes in the Strata devnet network do not depend on proofs but can re-execute blocks to transition states.
 The next Strata milestone will support nodes that fully depend on proofs posted on the bitcoin layer for their state.

 ## Bridge operator